alexth4ef9/wsdd/README.md

 which is used in most contemporary Linux distros.
 Those files may be used as templates for their actual usage.
 They are likely to require adjustments to the actual distribution/installation where they are to be used.

+The systemd unit file is modified for the CTDB cluster.
+Replace -i/--interface option argument with the network interface on that CTDB will assign the network addresses.
+Replace -n/--name option argument with the FQDN of the cluster and -d/--domain option argument with the domain name.
+Disable the service, it is managed by CTDB.

+51.wsdd.script is a CTDB script, on Debian Buster copy it to `/etc/ctdb/events/legacy` and enable it with `ctdb event script enable legacy 51.wsdd`

+Disable NetBIOS, NetBIOS Name Service will not work well with a clustered wsdd.

 ## Firewall Setup